AyushChakraborty/cf_ai_edge_firewall/README.md

 ## Deployment

-This project requires a two-part deployment: one for the Worker (backend) and one for the Pages site (frontend).
+This project requires a two part deployment: one for the Worker (backend) and one for the Pages site (frontend).

 1. Deploy the Worker Backend
 First, ensure your production D1 database has the correct schema.